Thursday, December 31, 2009

 Sunday, December 06, 2009

-Several of my new Apparition Poems have just come out in The Argotist, the excellent online UK journal edited by Jeffrey Side.
-You can read them here.
+Several of my new Apparition Poems (more added in '17) have just come out in The Argotist Online, the excellent online UK journal edited by Jeffrey Side.
+Thanks to Jeffrey, who has, also, a new piece in PFS Post.

 free hit counting